clechasseur/rs-cargo/README.md

     name: Rust project
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v3
-      - uses: actions-rs/toolchain@v1
+      - uses: dtolnay/rust-toolchain@stable
-        with:
-          toolchain: stable
       - run: cargo build --release --all-features
 ```

-Why would you want to use this Action instead:
+Why would you want to use this Action instead?

 1. Transparent `cross` installation and execution with `use-cross: true` input enabled
 2. Warnings and errors issued by `cargo` will be displayed in GitHub UI